 Another situation that might arise is that a committee—let’s say the grounds committee—has been tasked with finding a new maintenance company.
 Their recommendation happens to be a company owned by board member Sally’s brother.
 Sally must immediately notify the board that she has a conflict of interest.
 The same provisions outlined above apply to noticing, discussion, voting and cancellation.

 Any unit owner can bring suit against a board member who they perceive as having a conflict of interest.
 It is wise to exercise an abundance of caution, fully disclose any relationship that might be seen as a conflict of interest—and not make any proposals that would clearly fall into the “presumed conflict of interest” category.

 Note: These rules do not apply to timeshares.

 The question then turns to the definition of the term “service provider”.
 However, there is no clear definition provided, leaving the association responsible for determining whether or not specific contracts come under the umbrella of “service contracts”.
-This decision should never be reached without taking counsel’s advice, and once the decision is finalized, it should be made to err on caution’s side until some legal precedent becomes available to define “service” as a term in this context to avoid falling foul of the latest statute.
+This decision should never be reached without taking counsel’s advice and support from your Community Association Manager (CAM), and once the decision is finalized, it should be made to err on caution’s side until some legal precedent becomes available to define “service” as a term in this context to avoid falling foul of the latest statute.